spotify/luigi/README.md

     $ python wordcount.py --date 2012-W03

 then in fact your script will now do the scheduling through a centralized server.
-You need [Tornado](http://www.tornadoweb.org/) and [Pygraphviz](http://networkx.lanl.gov/pygraphviz/) for this to work.
-These are available in Debian as *python-tornado* and *python-pygraphviz*, respectively.
+You need [Tornado](http://www.tornadoweb.org/) for this to work.
+It is available in Debian as *python-tornado*.

 Launching *http://localhost:8081* should show something like this: